joelgriffith/sick-holder/README.md

 For usage without jQuery, simply initiate the object and pass it the optional configuraton parameters:

     app.SickHolder.init({
-        paddingTop : 5,                                 // Nudges the sickholder from the top paddingLeft : 5,                                // Nudges the sickholder from the left fontSize : 12,                                  // Adjusts the font size (or set it in the stylesheet) className : 'sick-holder'                       // Change the sickholder label class-name (warning, this will break styling!) containerClassName : 'sick-holder-container'    // Change the sickholder container class name (warning, this will break styling!)
+        nudgeTop : 5,                                   // Nudges the sickholder from the top nudgeLeft : 5,                                  // Nudges the sickholder from the left fontSize : 12,                                  // Adjusts the font size (or set it in the stylesheet) className : 'sick-holder'                       // Change the sickholder label class-name (warning, this will break styling!) containerClassName : 'sick-holder-container'    // Change the sickholder container class name (warning, this will break styling!)